Anti-minority sentiments behind scrapping of Maulana Azad Fellowship scheme by Modi govt: Cong MP in LS | Education

 ''Since the MANF scheme overlaps with various other fellowship schemes for higher education being implemented by the government and minority students are already covered under such schemes, hence the government decided to discontinue the MANF Scheme from 2022-23,'' Irani had said.

-Congress member Suresh termed the reason cited by the minister for discontinuation of the MANF as an "excuse" and said it defies the logic as any overlap could have been identified from the Aadhaar and other documents of the students applying for the fellowship under the scheme.
-"The Anti minority sentiments behind the (government's) decision is evident," he charged.
+Congress member Suresh termed the reason cited by the minister for discontinuation of the MANF as an "excuse" and said it defies the logic as any overlap could have been identified from Aadhaar and other documents of the students applying for the fellowship under the scheme.
+"The anti-minority sentiments behind the decision is evident," he charged.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)